Skip to main content

 Apply directly now

-• Shaping the future with a human touch: Engineers create the technology of tomorrow while taking ethical aspects into account
+• Shaping a Humane Future: Engineers are busy creating the technology of tomorrow while taking ethical aspects into account

-• Electrical engineers are highly paid experts with steep career paths
+• Electrical engineers are highly paid experts with excellent opportunities for career advancement

-• Versatile career paths: electrical engineers work in research, development, production planning and more - there's never a dull moment!
+• Versatile career paths: electrical engineers can work in research, development, production planning, and more — there's never a dull moment!

 Very pleasant atmosphere.